tarek-iraqi/The-Boilerplate-Project/README.md

 This layer contains the core application domain entities and business logic, it is divided into 3 projects:

-**1. Helpers project:** contains all the base interfaces and classes that we need accros the application, for example: Generic Respository, Unit of work, application exception, constants and so on.It is divided into subfolders as following:
+**1. Helpers project:** contains all the base interfaces and classes:

 - **Interfaces:** all basic interfaces
 - **Classes:** all interfaces implementation